-that first new papa ghostface album since forever has been taking a little longer than expected to get release-ready. most of that’s down to it being a little tough to find the time and energy to mix the whole thing to my satisfaction. but it’s getting there, a little bit at a time. here’s a song we would maybe release as an advance single if we put out singles, because we are insane.
+The first new Papa Ghostface album since forever has been taking a little longer than expected to get release-ready.
+Most of that’s down to it being a little tough to find the time and energy to mix the whole thing to my satisfaction.
+But it’s getting there, a little bit at a time.
+Here’s a song we would maybe release as an advance single if we put out singles, because we are insane.

-after the vocal track was out of the way, i laid down some rough drums that i later replaced. later that night i messed around on the lap steel, using a lot of delay and reverb. i liked the way it was sounding but wasn’t sure about what i played. i considered it a rough scratch track at best. the scratch track is what you hear in the song now, just with one or two little dodgy bits snipped out. the more i sat with it, the more it felt like it fit and anything else i might come up with was going to feel a little too studied.
+After the vocal track was out of the way, I laid down some rough drums I knew I would replace the next day.
+Later that night, after Gord was gone, I messed around on the lap steel, using a lot of delay and reverb.
+I liked the way it was sounding but wasn’t sure about what I played.
+I considered it a rough scratch track at best.

-another night i did my best to double the ukulele part — a little tricky when what you’re trying to double isn’t premeditated — and we both added some acoustic guitar. that was a little tricky too, because gord’s bass line bobs and weaves all over the place and doesn’t follow any predictable pattern. after trying to figure out the chord changes we just started recording and hoped for the best.
+Another night I did my best to double the ukulele part — a little tricky when what you’re trying to double isn’t premeditated — and we both added some acoustic guitar.
+That was difficult too, because Gord’s bass line bobs and weaves all over the place and doesn’t follow any predictable pattern.
+After trying to figure out the chord changes we just started recording and hoped for the best.

-i hit on a way of recording acoustic guitar with gord while we were making this album that really seems to work well for what we’re doing. i stick the pearlman TM-250 in front of him in omni and the TM-LE in front of me in cardioid, and we do our business. whatever bleed there is always seems to sound good. then we do the same thing again, attempting to double what we just did. there are always going to be some discrepancies when there’s this much improvisation involved, but they lead to interesting little moments of interplay, harmony, and friction. fan them out where they want to be panned and those four tracks have a sound that will cut through any mix, no matter how dense it gets.
+I hit on a way of recording acoustic guitar with Gord while we were making this album that really seems to work well for what we’re doing.
+I stick a Pearlman TM-250 in front of him in omni and a TM-LE in front of me in cardioid, and we do our business.
+Whatever bleed there is always seems to sound good.
+Then we do the same thing again, attempting to double what we just did.
+There are always going to be some discrepancies when there’s this much improvisation involved, but they lead to interesting little moments of interplay, harmony, and friction.
+Fan them out where they want to be panned, and those four tracks have a sound that will cut through any mix, no matter how dense it gets.

-gord’s been playing a lot of that cheap old futuramic archtop i almost forgot i had for a while. it’s absurd how good the thing sounds with him playing it. there’s quite a bit of that guitar on the album, but here he was playing the trusty standard-tuned gibson LG-2. i can’t remember what i was playing, but based on the sound i’m pretty sure it was the martin 00-17.
+Gord’s been playing a lot of that cheap old Futuramic archtop I almost forgot I had for a while.
+It’s absurd how good the thing sounds in his hands.
+There’s quite a bit of that guitar on the album, but here he was playing my trusty standard-tuned Gibson LG-2.
+I can’t remember what I was playing.
+Based on the sound, I’m pretty sure it was my Martin 00-17.

-i toyed with the idea of adding some unprocessed vocal harmonies to play off of the weirdness of the pitch-shifted lead vocal, but by the time i got around to adding some shaker and improvising some piano on top, there weren’t any free tracks left. the mixer was maxed out.
+I toyed with the idea of layering some unprocessed vocal harmonies to play off of the weirdness of the pitch-shifted lead vocal, but by the time I got around to adding some shaker and improvising some piano on top there weren’t any free tracks left.
+The mixer was maxed out.

-as for the “music video”, our friendly public domain film content this time comes from dementia (an alternate edit is called “daughter of horror”), a dark, surreal, pretty daring-for-its-time 1955 horror film with no dialogue or true diegetic sound of any kind. it’s sort of a silent movie with sound, if that makes sense. gord and i were looking around archive.org for something interesting a few nights ago when we stumbled onto this, and it ended up fitting the song so well, it’s a little eerie. i had fun with the editing (the dude getting stabbed and then driving over the newspaper headline about a mysterious stabbing after the person who stabbed him kicks it away doesn’t happen that way in the movie), and the dancing being more or less in sync with the music was a total happy accident.
+As for the “music video”, our friendly public domain film content this time comes from Dementia (an alternate edit is called Daughter of Horror), a dark, surreal, pretty daring-for-its-time 1955 horror film with no dialogue or true diegetic sound of any kind.
+It’s sort of a silent movie with sound, if that makes sense.
+Gord and I were looking around the Internet Archive for something interesting a few nights ago when we stumbled onto this, and it ended up fitting the song so well, it’s a little eerie.
+I had fun with the editing (the dude getting stabbed and then driving over the newspaper headline about a mysterious stabbing after the person who stabbed him kicks it away doesn’t happen that way in the movie), and the dancing being more or less in sync with the music was a happy accident.